A Brief History

 Popular culture has portrayed the “man in the iron mask” in numerous books, plays, movies and television shows.
 Even cartoons are not immune to the mysterious prisoner, as this character has been featured in such animated shows as Duck Tales and The Simpsons.
 GI Joe: The Rise of Cobra featured this character.
 Even rock songs have been made about or including the masked man!

-Question for students: Who was this guy?
+Question for students (and subscribers): Who was this guy?
 To have a reasonable opinion you would have to study an enormous amount of documents and correspondence from the era to attempt to put together an answer.
 With as much research as has gone into the subject, I would suspect the answer will never be known with any degree of confidence.
-If you have a good answer for us, please share that information, and why you think he is who you think he is.
+If you have a good answer for us, please share that information, and why you think he is who you think he is in the comments section below this article.

 Your readership is much appreciated!